 If u wants to send message between different messaging destinations within the EMS serve then go for bridge and its unidirectional

-RV follows Subject based messaging where all publishers publish the message on subject name and interested subscribers are listening on this subject.
+Answer: RV follows Subject-based messaging where all publishers publish the message on the subject name and interested subscribers are listening on this subject.
 It’s pure bus architecture.

 5. Where we will go for ADB adapter and JDBC Activities?

 Answer: We can go for an ADB adapter where the data flow is synchronous and data integration is required between multiple databases.
 Whereas JDBC Activities can be used for asynchronous operations and where data integration is not required.

 6. What is the difference between RV (rendezvous) and JMS?